CORONAVIRUS TRAVEL UPDATE

 FREQUENTLY ASKED QUESTIONS

 Holidays Booked For Summer 2021

-With our experience of operating successfully in summer 2020 and given the pre-departure testing and other protective measures planned by the airline and travel industry for 2021, the aim is that the 2021 summer season will operate normally.
+With our experience of operating successfully in summer 2020 and given the pre-departure testing and other protective measures that have been introduced by the airline and travel industry for 2021, the aim is that the 2021 summer season will operate normally with UK departures starting from 22nd May onwards.
 However, in the event that exceptionally some disruption to departures occurs, we have proved from our track record this year, that we have the experience and appropriate policies in place to deal with such situations.

 What If My Holiday Is Disrupted

 Our commitment to a personal service doesn’t end with your booking – in the event of any disruption pre-departure, we will do our best to offer you the maximum flexibility possible – this can vary from booking to booking and our team will work to offer you the best option for your holiday and circumstances, whether this is travelling as originally planned but changing to a different destination, deferring your holiday to a different date, securing a refund for you on flights not taken where this is available and so on.
 If disruption occurs after departure, we will provide all necessary assistance and make any necessary changes to travel arrangements.